 Requirements for the Minor

 The minor in French and Francophone Studies requires a minimum of 15 credits.
-French 240 (with a grade of B+ or better) or French 250 may count for 3 credits towards the minor.
+Either French 240 or 250 (with a grade of B+ or better) may count for 3 credits towards the minor.
 A minimum of 12 credits must be earned at the 300 level or above.
-These must include French 371 and 473 (Advanced Grammar and Composition I and II), and at a minimum one of either French 384, 386, 388 or a 400-level course in literature, intellectual history or culture taught entirely in French.
+These must include French 371 and 473 (Advanced Grammar and Composition I and II), and at a minimum one of either French 384, 386, 388 or a 400-level course in literature, intellectual history and/or culture taught entirely in French.

 French and Francophone Studies can open the door to a wide variety of career opportunities.
 The Organisation Internationale de la Francophonie, an organization of 80 member states, estimates that French is the fifth most widely used language in the world, with speakers spread over five continents.
 It is the third most important business language (after English and Chinese) and the fourth most common language on the internet.
 Moreover, it is the second most important language in international organizations, serving as an official working language in the United Nations, the European Union, NATO, the World Trade Organization, the World Health Organization, the International Olympic Committee, and in dozens of other international political, business and cultural organizations across Europe, Africa and the Americas.
 France, with the sixth largest economy in the world, serves as the primary driver of economic opportunity across the francophone world.